 Under-cooked chicken poses a high risk of being infected with bacterial microbes such as Campylobacter, Salmonella or Staph aureus; the last one being a drug-resistant type of strain.
 These pathogens are known to be responsible for causing food poisoning, which in extreme cases is life-threatening.
 After consuming under-cooked chicken, it is common for one to experience symptoms such as abdominal pain, nausea and a fever.

-vomiting, nausea and diarrhea.
-These nevertheless, are symptoms of mild nature and disappear within two days.
+These nevertheless, are symptoms of a mild nature and will disappear within two days.
 More alarmingly though, whereas the adverse effects of Salmonella can be noticed in a couple of days, Campylobacter does not manifest itself for up to a period of eight to ten days.
 One can however, distinguish between the two by observing the kind of diarrhea they suffer from.
 Watery diarrhea is caused by Salmonella, whereas diarrhea caused by Campylobacter is bloody.

 Salmonella is known to be responsible for causing a medical condition called Bacteremia.
 A person affected may suffer from a range of diseases; these include pericarditis, osteomyelitis, hepatitis, meningitis and pneumonia.
 One may also contract typhoid by eating chicken infected with Salmonella typhi.
 This happens when the stated pathogen passes on to the chicken from its handlers.

-Symptoms can include High fever, abdominal pain, weakness and rashes; although, it is worth mentioning that the occurrence of such a disease is somewhat rare.
+Symptoms can include a high fever, abdominal pain, weakness and rashes; although, it is worth mentioning that the occurrence of such a disease is somewhat rare.
 Campylobacter on the other hand, is known to cause Guillan-Barre syndrome, where one suffers from temporary paralysis of ascending nature.